 And while only a fraction appear to believe the JFK Jr angle, experts say it is still damaging to their relationships and their grasp on reality.

 Will Sommer, author of the book Trust the Plan: The Rise of QAnon and the Conspiracy That Reshaped America and a longtime observer of the conspiracy theory, estimates that about 20 per cent of Q followers believe in JFK Jr’s re-emergence, but that those who do, “100 per cent believe”.

 “QAnon itself is obviously pretty dangerous.
 It’s hard to say whether the people who believe the JFK Jr [conspiracy] are more dangerous than the QAnon people who don’t,” he told The Independent.

 “Part of the problem, just like with any QAnon belief, is that it’s so bizarre that it alienates people from their friends and family.”

 But how did “John John” – poignantly pictured saluting his assassinated father’s coffin at the age of three – come to be drawn into such an outlandish fantasy?

 The story goes that after faking his death, Kennedy returned two decades later to help Mr Trump drain the swamp.
-First he supposedly appeared as Q himself (or close to Q) with the “Q drops” of cryptic information.
-Then, he was to have revealed himself in 2019, to replace Mike Pence on the president’s 2020 re-election ticket, or maybe the 2021 “reinstatement” (supposedly scheduled for 13 August – although there is no mechanism for reinstating a former president), or maybe the 2024 campaign.
+First, he supposedly appeared as Q himself (or close to Q) with the “Q drops” of cryptic information.
+Then, he was to have revealed himself in 2019, to replace Mike Pence on the president’s 2020 re-election ticket, or maybe the 2021 “reinstatement” (scheduled for 13 August 2022, although there is no mechanism for reinstating a former president, which again proved a disappointment), or maybe the 2024 campaign.